2 Chicago-area brothers plead guilty to assaulting officers in Jan. 6 Capitol breach

 Daniel Leyden was accused of pushing a metal barrier onto a U.S. Capitol police officer.
 Joseph Leyden was charged with pushing a Metro police officer.

-Two Chicago-area brothers pleaded guilty Wednesday to assaulting officers during the January 6, 2021, attack on the U.S. Capitol.
+Two Chicago area brothers pleaded guilty this week to assaulting officers during the January 6, 2021, attack on the U.S. Capitol.

 Daniel and Joseph Leyden, of Chicago and La Grange, respectively, attended the “Stop the Steal” rally in Washington, D.C., pushing to stop Congress from certifying the 2020 presidential election results fueled by remarks from former President Donald Trump.
 The brothers joined other rioters in marching toward the Capitol and pushing past barricades, according to court documents.